SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 - SCS-2C-4-_ib
 - SCS-2C-4 <- You need to specify a boot volume yourself (boot from volume, or use `block_device_mapping_v2`)
 - SCS-2C-4_bms_z3
-- SCS-2C-4-3x _- Cloud decides disk type and size and creates three of them (FIXME: Is this useful?)
+- SCS-2C-4-3x- <- Cloud decides disk type and size and creates three of them (FIXME: Is this useful?)
 - SCS-2C-4-3xs <- Cloud decides size and creates three local SSD volumes (FIXME: useful?)
 - SCS-2C-4-3x10 <- Cloud decides type and creates three 10GB volumes
 - ~~SCS-2C-4-**1.5n**~~ <- You must not specify disk sizes which are not in full GiBs

 ## [OPTIONAL] Hypervisor

-The `default Hypervisor` is assumed to be `KVM`.
+The *default Hypervisor* is assumed to be `KVM`.
 Clouds, that offer different hypervisors or Bare Metal Systems should indicate the Hypervisor according to the following table:

 | hyp    |   Meaning         |